pharo-nosql/OmniBase/README.md

 ---
 This is the Pharo Smalltalk port of David Gorisek's original work.
 Originally at squeaksource, now moved to github.

-This is a fork from Sebastian's original port.

-For an intro, take a look at [this presentation on slideshare](http://www.slideshare.net/esug/omni-baseobjectdatabase)
+For an intro, take a look at [this presentation on slideshare](http://www.slideshare.net/esug/omni-baseobjectdatabase) and have a look in the [Docs](docs/) folder

 ### Contributions